-As with creating a Nevada Independent System Operator, the same factors of cost, governance, and time were discussed.
-The added issue of geographic proximity was also noted during discussions of the Committee and Open Market TWG in deliberating on joining an existing ISO or RTO.
+As with creating a Nevada-only ISO, the same factors of cost, governance, and time were discussed.
+The added issue of geographic proximity was also noted during discussions of the Committee and Open Market TWG in deliberations on joining an existing ISO or RTO.
 Due to the lack of relative proximity of many of the existing ISO or RTOs throughout the United States along with the lack of adequate physical connectivity - many of the ISO/RTOs were ruled out as realistic or viable options.
 States with close physical proximity to Nevada were seen as most realistic.
 For example, due to its location and established market, California's ISO (CAISO) emerged as a practical existing ISO/RTO for Nevada to join during discussions of the Open Market TWG and Committee as a whole.
-At the outset, estimates provided that the cost of Nevada joining
+At the outset, estimates provided that the cost of Nevada joining California's ISO would likely be lower than those of establishing a Nevada-only market.
+Timing for transitioning Nevada to CAISO would depend on